michaelbull/kotlin-result/README.md

 ## Getting Started

-The [unit tests][unit-tests] are a good source of examples for using the library as they cover every avaiable method.
+The [unit tests][unit-tests] are a good source of examples for using the library as they cover every available method.

 Mappings from common Result libraries are available on the [wiki][wiki]: